Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable AES-256 encryption using server-side encryption with Amazon S3-managed encryption keys (SSE-S3) on the S3 bucket.
 - [x] Enable default encryption with server-side encryption with AWS KMS-managed keys (SSE-KMS) on the S3 bucket.
-- [ ] Add a bucket policy that includes a deny if a PutObject request does not include awsiSecureTcanspoct.
+- [x] Add a bucket policy that includes a deny if a PutObject request does not include `aws:SecureTransport`.
-- [x] Add a bucket policy with ws: Sourcelpto Allow uploads and downloads from the corporate intranet only.
+- [ ] Add a bucket policy with `aws:SourceIp` to Allow uploads and downloads from the corporate intranet only.
-- [ ] Add a bucket policy that includes a deny if a PutObject request does not include `s3:x-amz-sairv9r-side-enctyption: "aws: kms"`.
+- [x] Add a bucket policy that includes a deny if a PutObject request does not include `s3:x-amz-server-side-encryption: "aws: kms"`.
-- [x] Enable Amazon Macie to monitor and act on changes to the data lake's S3 bucket.
+- [ ] Enable Amazon Macie to monitor and act on changes to the data lake's S3 bucket.

 ### A recent security audit identified that a company's application team injects database credentials into the environment variables of an AWS Fargate task.
 The company's security policy mandates that all sensitive data be encrypted at rest and in transit.
 When combination of actions should the security team take to make the application compliant within the security policy?
 (Select THREE)